-- All members of the WNCC community are required to notify the appropriate police department and campus official of any situation or incident on campus that involves a significant emergency or danger that may pose an immediate or on-going threat to the health and safety of students, faculty, staff and visitors on campus. - The decision to issue a Campus Timely Warning Notice or Emergency Notification is made in coordination and consultation with WNCC's Incident Command Team and the Incident Commander for all three campuses, President Todd Holcomb.
+- All members of the WNCC community are required to notify the appropriate police department and campus official of any situation or incident on campus that involves a significant emergency or danger that may pose an immediate or on-going threat to the health and safety of students, faculty, staff and visitors on campus. - The decision to issue a Campus Timely Warning Notice or Emergency Notification is made in coordination and consultation with WNCC's Incident Command Team and College's President or designee who acts as the Incident Commander for all three campuses.
 The Incident Command Team will confirm the existence of a situation that may warrant a timely warning or emergency notification and determine the extent of the notification as appropriate. - In an extreme emergency, the notification process will be implemented at the sole discretion of the College's President or designated team member set forth in team protocol.